qtc-de/remote-method-guesser/docs/rmg/method-guessing.md

 non corrupted state, which is usually not the case for method guessing.

-Internally, *Java RMI* uses the ``invoke`` method from the [UnicastRef](https://github.com/openjdk/jdk/blob/master/src/java.rmi/share/classes/sun/rmi/server/UnicastRef.java) class to invoke remote methods from the client side.
+Internally, *Java RMI* uses the ``invoke`` method from the [UnicastRef](https://github.com/openjdk/jdk/blob/master/src/java.rmi/share/classes/sun/rmi/server/UnicastRef.java) class to invoke remote methods on the client side.
 This is also the call that the *rmiscout* project and (in earlier versions) *remote-method-guesser* used.
 The problem with this method is that it sends the above visualized *RMI* message at once, without handling intermediate exceptions.
 The following diagram tries to visualize that behavior when calling an non existing remote method:

 ![RMI Message Structure](https://tneitzel.eu/73201a92878c0aba7c3419b7403ab604/rmg-method-guessing-02.png)

 As one can see, this behavior causes the *MethodArguments* to stay within the *TCP stream*, which makes the stream corrupted and not reusable.
-This behavior can also be observed within the ``invoke`` method of the [UnicastRef](https://github.com/openjdk/jdk/blob/master/src/java.rmi/share/classes/sun/rmi/server/UnicastRef.java) class.
+This behavior can also be observed in a comment within the ``invoke`` method of the [UnicastRef](https://github.com/openjdk/jdk/blob/master/src/java.rmi/share/classes/sun/rmi/server/UnicastRef.java) class.

 ```java
 public void invoke(RemoteCall call) throws Exception {